 has dozens of useful pages and information to help you make wise and informed

-they offer.
-I am confident they will go the extra mile to help you select the
+they offer and I am confident they will go the extra mile to help you select the

 correct flooring product to meet your needs, lifestyle and goals.
 Even

-so, I suggest you verify the facts and make choices based on more than just
+so, I suggest you verify all the facts and make your choices based on more than just

 Now let me be clear... there are

-plenty of honest, hardworking and trustworthy salespeople out there, but there
+plenty of honest, hardworking and trustworthy carpet salespeople out there, but there

-are pushy salespeople out there too.
+are also lots of pushy salespeople out there too.
 The important thing is for you to make

 sure you make wise and informed carpet buying choices.